Blue Jackets vs. Red Wings Prediction & Picks - October 16

 Blue Jackets vs. Red Wings Prediction & Picks: Line, Spread, Over/Under - October 16

-After Boone Jenner's three-goal performance in the Columbus Blue Jackets' 5-3 win against the New York Rangers, the Blue Jackets (1-1) host the Detroit Red Wings (1-1) on Monday at 7:00 PM ET on ESPN+, BSOH, and BSDET.
+The Columbus Blue Jackets (1-1) host the Detroit Red Wings (1-1) after Boone Jenner recorded a hat trick in the Blue Jackets' 5-3 win over the New York Rangers.
+The outing on Monday begins at 7:00 PM ET on ESPN+, BSOH, and BSDET.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.